bmyers4495/Bible-Studies/Bible-Summary/John.md

 - We already noted how significant it was that Jesus stopped and talked to the Samaritan woman!
 	- Now Him and His disciples are staying here for 2 days!
 	- They're teaching this group of people with whom the Jews would usually have nothing to do!
-- Verse 42 is the disciples carrying out Jesus' commands in the last section
-	- I think it is important we do not miss what Jesus seems to be communicating to them
-	- By this example, Jesus is telling His disciples that God is not a respecter of persons (Acts 10:34).

 > [!bible]+ [John 4:43-47 - NKJV](https://bolls.life/NKJV/43/4/)
 >  <sup> 43 </sup>Now after the two days He departed from there and went to Galilee. <sup> 44 </sup>For Jesus Himself testified that a prophet has no honor in his own country. <sup> 45 </sup>So when He came to Galilee, the Galileans received Him, having seen all the things He did in Jerusalem at the feast; for they also had gone to the feast. <sup> 46 </sup>So Jesus came again to Cana of Galilee where He had made the water wine.
 And there was a certain nobleman whose son was sick at Capernaum. <sup> 47 </sup>When he heard that Jesus had come out of Judea into Galilee, he went to Him and implored Him to come down and heal his son, for he was at the point of death.